What Are Hydroponic Systems and How Do They Work?

 Air stones and air pumps

 Plants that are submerged in water can quickly drown if the water is not sufficiently aerated.
 Air stones disperse tiny bubbles of dissolved oxygen throughout your nutrient solution reservoir.
 These bubbles also help evenly distribute the dissolved nutrients in the solution.
 Air stones do not generate oxygen on their own.
-They need to be attached to an external air pump via opaque food grade plastic tubing (the opacity will prevent algae growth from setting in).
+They need to be attached to an external air pump via opaque food grade plastic tubing.
 Air stones and air pumps are popular aquarium components and can be purchased easily at pet stores.

 Net pots